wix-incubator/DetoxInstruments/README.md

 ### The App Selection Dialog

 After launching Detox Instruments or selecting **File** ➔ **New Recording...**, you will be presented with an app selection dialog, displaying a list of available apps to profile.
 Launch your app on your mobile device or simulator and your app will appear in the list.
+You can choose to start a live profiling, or app launch profiling.
+For more information, see [App Launch Profiling](Documentation/AppLaunchProfiling.md).

 See [App Discovery](Documentation/AppDiscovery.md) for more information and troubleshooting.